+iv) Fertilisation/ Manuring :

-iv) Fertilisation/ Manuring: Fertilisation of the pond is an important means for intensifying fish culture by increasing the natural productivity of the pond.
+Fertilisation of the pond is an important means for intensifying fish culture by increasing the natural productivity of the pond.
 The fertilisation schedule has to be prepared after studying the quality of the pond soil.
 A combination of both Organic and Inorganic fertilisers may be used for best results.
-The fertiliser programme has to be suitably modified depending on the growth of the fish, available food reserve in the pond, physico chemical conditions of the pond and climatic conditions.
+The fertiliser programme has to be suitably modified depending on the growth of the fish, available food

-a) Organic Organic manure to be applied after a gap of 3 days from the date of liming.
-Cow dung @ 5000 kg/ha or any other organic manure in equivalent manurial value. b) Inorganic Inorganic fertilisation to be undertaken after 15 days of organic manuring.
+1 : Organic manure to be applied after a gap of 3 days from the date of liming. a) Organic : Cowdung @ 5000 kg/ha or any other organic manure in equivalent manurial value b) Inorganic : Inorganic fertilisation to be undertaken after 15 days of organic manuring.
 Requirement of nitrogenous and phosphate fertilisers would vary as per the nature of the soil fertility indicated below.
 However any one of the nitrogen and phosphate fertilisers could be used as per given rate.